FreeClimbAPI/java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);

-    QueueRequest queueRequest = new QueueRequest(); // QueueRequest | Queue details used to create a queue
+    QueueRequest queueRequest = new QueueRequest(alias={ Description for this Queue.
+Max length is 64 characters. }, maxSize={ Maximum number of calls this queue can hold.
+Default is 100.
+Maximum is 1000. **Note:** Reducing the maxSize of a Queue causes the Queue to reject incoming requests until it shrinks below the new value of maxSize. }); // QueueRequest | Queue details used to create a queue try {

-    try {
       QueueResult result = apiInstance.createAQueue(queueRequest);
       System.out.println(result);